 Some projects last a few hours, others a few weeks.
 For Healdsburg, California photographer Bryan Meltz, one project will last a lifetime.

 In 2004, Bryan worked as a still photographer on the set of a PBS documentary about refugees resettling in America.
-She made a special connection with one family in particular, and kept in touch.
+She made a special connection with one family in particular and kept in touch.
 She returns a few times every year to photograph Arbai and her family, and in the span of the last 14 years has made a library of images she holds near and dear.

 The relationship now is more family than anything else – I’ve seen Arbai’s family grow as her children have children.
 I’ve been at school performances and doctor visits – and vice versa.
 They’ve been there as I welcomed my first child.
 The friendship I have with Arbai has truly changed my life in ways I never could have imagined.

 A selection of the 4×5 film images will be shown in a February group exhibition at the Hudgens Center for Art and Learning called Future of America, curated by Rebecca Dimling Cochran.
-The six participating artists have work focusing on American youth, and Rebecca would love for the work to speak to larger issues.
+Additionally, the six participating artists have work focusing on American youth, and Rebecca would love for the work to speak to larger issues.

 It is my hope that the exhibition helps remind us that as we make changes to environmental, economic, educational, health care and immigration policies, we remember that we are responsible for all these young citizens of the United States.
 We are the guardians of their future.